-A difference between the sexes in immune function and resistance has been in found in a range of studies [15, 45].
-However, this is not universal, and interactions between the host, pathogen and environmental factors can alter the outcome of infections [46].
+A difference between the sexes in immune function and resistance has been in found in a range of studies [15, 39].
+However, this is not universal, and interactions between the host, pathogen and environmental factors can alter the outcome of infections [40].
 Previous meta-analyses have found mixed results.
-For example, some studies of arthropods have found little evidence for consistent sex differences in parasite prevalence or intensity [47] (although these were largely from natural infections which may have inherently greater sources of variation).
-Likewise, a phylogenetically controlled meta-analysis of 105 species (including 30 insect species) of immune responses found no evidence for sex biases [48].
-Other studies have reported a small male bias in parasitism rates for polygynous insects, but a significant female bias for non-polygynous species, with the extent of sex bias parasitism increasing with the degree of sexual size dimorphism [23].
-However, other studies of insects (with a smaller number of species) have reported sex differences in some immune traits [15, 23] and sex biased prevalence and impacts are well known for sexually transmitted infections in insects [20, 21].
-In mammals, males have been shown to often have greater pathogen burdens, with parasitism rates positively correlated to male biased sexual size dimorphism [15-17, 23].
+For example, some studies of arthropods have found little evidence for consistent sex differences in parasite prevalence or intensity [41] (although these were largely from natural infections which may have inherently greater sources of variation).
+Likewise, a phylogenetically controlled meta-analysis of 105 species (including 30 insect species) of immune responses found no evidence for sex biases.
+Other studies have reported a small male bias in parasitism rates for polygynous insects, but a significant female bias for non-polygynous species, with the extent of sex bias parasitism increasing with the degree of sexual size dimorphism [20].
+However, other studies of insects (with smaller number of species) have reported sex differences in some immune traits [15, 20].
+In mammals, males have been shown to often have greater pathogen burdens, with parasitism rates positively correlated to male biased sexual size dimorphism [15-17, 20].

-In Drosophila melanogaster, some previous studies have reported males have higher DCV viral loads than females [30].
-However, others found no effect of sex on viral load, but did find effects of sex on viral shedding, clearance, and transmission potential, with these traits showing interactions with host genotype [31].
-Sexual dimorphism in infection avoidance behaviour has also been reported, when female flies previously exposed to DCV were found to prefer a clean food source indicating a potentially important dimorphism in infection avoidance [49].
+In Drosophila melanogaster, some previous studies have reported males have higher DCV viral loads than females [26].
+However, others found no effect of sex on viral load, but did find effects of sex on viral shedding, clearance, and transmission potential, with these traits showing interactions with host genotype [27].
+Sexual dimorphism in infection avoidance behaviour has also been reported, when female flies previously exposed to DCV were found to prefer a clean food source indicating a potentially important dimorphism in infection avoidance [42].
 Here, we used controlled experimental conditions, but in nature sex differences in behaviour, or how the sexes interact with the environment may lead to differences in pathogen load.
-A caveat is that the flies used here were of a fixed age and largely virgins - future studies should explore if age and mating status can affect these results.

 The tissue tropism results here show that susceptibility in a given host is general across tissue types - for example D. sturtevanti has a high viral load across all tissues whereas D. virilis has relatively low viral loads in all tissues (Figure 2).
-Mortality to DCV infection has previously been shown to show a strong positive correlation with viral load [9, 29].
+Mortality to DCV infection has previously been shown to show a strong positive correlation with viral load [9, 25].
 The data presented here show the susceptibility of a given species is general across all tissue types.
 This does not exclude the possibility that pathology is due to high viral loads in a given tissue, but does suggest that the mechanism restricting viral load is general across tissues.
-This may be linked to the ability of the virus to bind to or enter hosts cells, utilise the hosts cellular components for replication or to avoid or supgress the host immune response [50].
-Further work should explore this further in a range of conditions including flies of both sexes and of varying ages.
-Comparative studies of human viruses have identified the tissue tropism of viruses to be a significant determinant of virulence; viruses that cause systemic infections virulence [25].
-It has been suggested that high levels of non-adaptive virulence can be the result of pathogens infecting tissues that do not contribute to onward transmission [26].
+This may be linked to the ability of the virus to bind to or enter hosts cells, utilise the hosts cellular components for replication or to avoid or supress the host immune response [43].
+Comparative studies of human viruses have identified the tissue tropism of viruses to be a significant determinant of virulence; viruses that cause systemic infections (across multiple organs) or that have neural or renal tropisms are most likely to cause severe virulence [21].
+It has been suggested that high levels of non-adaptive virulence can be the result of pathogens infecting tissues that do not contribute to onward transmission [22].
 Other studies have shown differences in host physiology can be important in determining the virulence of a novel pathogen [10].
-However, further understanding of how infection results in pathology (i.e. in which tissue the disease tropism occurs [51]) and how virulence is correlated with transmission potential in infections, is needed to explore this further.
+However, further understanding of how infection results in pathology (i.e. in which tissue the disease tropism occurs [44]) and how virulence is correlated with transmission potential in infections, is needed to explore this further.